an energizing program for creative visionaries to breakup with overthinking & become THAT BITCH who boldly brings your art to life

 Here, you’ll learn to:

-Because your creative dreams deserve a life outside your head, even if doing so makes the asshole, “good girl,” in your head cringe.
+Your creative dreams deserve a life outside your head, even if it’s peak cringe.

 Avoiding your creative brilliance does.